-Spending an average of 20 hours per week, more than 65 million people provide care for a chronically ill, people with disabilities or aging friend or family member each year.
-For these individuals, caregiving can prove to be a rewarding opportunity, however there are many challenges they must face along the way.
+Spending an average of 20 hours per week, more than 65 million people provide care each year to a person a with a disability, someone who is chronically ill, or an aging individual.
+For these 65 million people, caregiving can prove to be a rewarding opportunity, however there are many challenges they may face along the way.
 If you provide care for a person with a disability, here are some important things to keep in mind in order to ensure your own well being.

 Ask for and accept help when you need it.
 As anyone can attest to, when one thing goes awry, other things can follow.
 Sometimes caregiving can become an overwhelming task and your to-do list will seem infinite.
 If you feel the stresses of your responsibilities becoming too heavy a weight, don’t hesitate to ask others for help.
 There might be other family members or friends willing to take your loved one to their appointments or even prepare meals in advance for them.

 Do the best you can and don’t give in to guilt.
 Understand that there will be situations you won’t be able to fix or undo.
 Focus on what you are able to provide, and push aside feelings of inadequacy.